 Let me start with an apology.
-I know it is cruel from us to bring up school in the middle of August.
+I know it is cruel for us to bring up a school in the middle of August.
 You finally had some more time to spend with your kids and while we all agree education is crucial – we wouldn’t mind keeping them at home for just a little bit longer!
-However, we cannot escape the reality and you might already start think in the background what preparations and shopping you still have to do before you send them off into a new school year.
+However, we cannot escape reality and you might already start thinking in the background what preparations and shopping you still have to do before you send them off into a new school year.

 Reading and writing are visual tasks!

 When I think of my experience of school, a lot of it depended on my ability to follow closely what was happening at the front of classroom on the whiteboard.
 Yet, most information was received through reading and writing.
 With great confidence we can say that reading and writing are probably two of the most common activities that we undertake in school, as well as throughout our lives.
 It is important to realize that whenever we sit to write something down, read a book or a computer monitor – we are in fact performing a visual task.

 Reading sounds like something we do almost subconsciously.
 We rarely think about what has to work in perfect synchronization for us to perform the reading task.
 You need to direct both eyes at the same point accurately and in perfect coordination.
 To make the reading school material clear, we need to focus and then move two eyes continually as a perfectly trained team across the line of print.
 Whenever we move from one line in the text to another – this whole process has to start all over.
 Yet, in healthy eyes – it all goes seamlessly!